v0.14.0 · MIT licensed · open source

 Six language SDKs

 Rust crate, Python (PyO3), Node.js (napi-rs), Go (database/sql), C FFI, and WASM for the browser.
+All five non-Rust SDKs mint sibling connection handles for multi-writer workloads.

 bindings